-Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
-One of the easiest, and critical, ways to maintain your furnace is by replacing your furnace filter.
-Having a dirty air filter may contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are every month.
+Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
+One of the easiest, and critical, ways to maintain your furnace is by changing your furnace filter.
+Having a clogged air filter may contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are every month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be replaced every month and 3 inch filters should be swapped out every three months, depending on the recommendations of the filter manufacturer.
+1 inch filters normally need to be changed every month and 3 inch filters need to be swapped out every three months, based on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it may make sense to switch out your filter more often due to pet dander.
-If a family member has allergies or asthma, think about replacing your home’s air filter more frequently to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to switch out your filter more often due to pet dander.
+If a family member suffers from allergies or asthma, consider replacing your home’s air filter more frequently to help potentially decrease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
-Obviously this will change depending on what furnace you have, but typically:
+Obviously this will vary depending on what furnace you have, but normally:

-At Stark Services, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At Stark Services, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 817-668-6689 or arrange an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to expose an open compartment.